 The next step is to understand where you are in terms of metrics.
 This will require collecting and analyzing your people data to assess the demographics of your organization – including your leadership team.
 Once you have the data, you can set benchmarks and metrics for the DEI goals you want to achieve.

-For example, the following table shows that only 54% of Indigenous and 48% Non-binary employees have given favorable employee engagement feedback.
+For example, the following table shows how data highlights disparity of outcomes in an organization.
+Only 54% of Indigenous and 48% Non-binary employees have given favorable employee engagement feedback, lagging far behind the company average feedback score.
 With these outcome disparities, they are clearly groups that need to have the most DEI initiatives.

 Step #3: Set measurable targets – and hold yourself accountable